1 Introduction

 4 Facets

 You can create multiple plot at once by faceting.
-For this you can use the command facet_wrap
+For this you can use the command facet_wrap.

 This command take a formula as input.

-We will come back to formulas in R later, for now, your have to know that formulas start with a ~
+We will come back to formulas in R later, for now, your have to know that formulas start with a ~ symbol.

-To make a scatterplot of displ
+To make a scatterplot of displ versus hwy per car class you can use the following code:

 ggplot(data = new_mpg, mapping = aes(x = displ, y = hwy)) +